Ultradian rhythms

 How long can you focus before your mind naturally wanders?

-Work in cycles, not marathons
+Work in waves, not marathons

 Honour the dip